rust-lang/rust-forge/src/libs/maintaining-std.md

 ## If you’re ever unsure…

 Maintaining the standard library can feel like a daunting responsibility!
-Through automated reviewer assignment via [`triagebot`][assignment], you’ll find yourself dropped into a lot of new contexts.
+Through automated reviewer assignment via [`triagebot`][pr_assignment], you’ll find yourself dropped into a lot of new contexts.

 Ping the `@rust-lang/libs` team on GitHub anytime.
 We’re all here to help!

-If you don’t think you’re the best person to review a PR then use [`triagebot`][assignment] to assign it to somebody else.
+If you don’t think you’re the best person to review a PR then use [`triagebot`][pr_assignment] to assign it to somebody else.

 ## Finding reviews waiting for your input